CIRCL/IP-ASN-history/README.md

 2. Populate the database

-    You can import all the dumps in bgpdump format but the source is not saved in the database.
-The best way to import announcement of ifferent soures is to use different redis databases.
+    You can import all the dumps in bgpdump format but the original is not saved in the database.
+The best way to import announcement of different sources is to use different redis databases.

     ```bash